joedursun/EventedConnection/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/joedursun/EventedConnection)](https://goreportcard.com/report/github.com/joedursun/EventedConnection)
 [![PkgGoDev](https://pkg.go.dev/badge/github.com/joedursun/EventedConnection)](https://pkg.go.dev/github.com/joedursun/EventedConnection)

 **Disclaimer: this is under active development.
-The API changes frequently for now and there are no tests until the API is more stable.
+The API changes frequently for now and there are few tests until the API is more stable.
 This is not suitable for production yet!**

 ## EventedConnection